-A total of 11 schools in Jordan are authorised to teach the International Baccalaureate Diploma, of which four also teach the Middle Years and Primary Years programmes.
+A total of 18 schools in Jordan are authorised to teach the International Baccalaureate Diploma, of which six also teach the Middle Years and Primary Years programmes.
 They include the through-train Ahliyyah School for Girls, which gained approval for the Middle Years Programme in 2017.
 It is also authorised to teach the IB’s Career-Related Programme specialising in business and information technology.

-The International Academy – Amman combines the IB Diploma and Middle Years Programme with the International Primary Curriculum developed by Fieldwork Education in the UK, while the International Community School follows the English national curriculum leading to IGCSEs and A-levels.
-Both schools are accredited by the Council of International Schools.
+The International Academy – Amman combines the IB Diploma and Middle Years Programme with the International Primary Curriculum developed by Fieldwork Education in the UK.

 Jordan has four schools accredited by the Council of International Schools, including the IAA and the International Community School, which offers IGCSEs and A-levels and is also a member of the group British Schools in the Middle East.